LuizHNLorena/QualitativeClustering/README.md

 [ILP.h](ILP.h) depends on [IBM's CPLEX Optimizer™](http://www.ibm.com/software/commerce/optimization/cplex-optimizer/) 12>.

 * **Compiling on LINUX/MAC:** You can follow the rules defined in [Setting up CPLEX on GNU/Linux](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/GNU_Linux.html) to compile it on Linux/Mac.

-Suppose `<CPLEX_DIR>` is the directory where CPLEX is installed on your system, the following command will compile a `main.cpp` file that uses `ILP.h`:
+Let's suppose you are on Mac and `<CPLEX_DIR>` is the directory where CPLEX is installed on your system, the following command will compile a `main.cpp` file that uses `ILP.h`:

 ```
 g++ main.cpp -o main -I/<CPLEX_DIR>/cplex/include